jetspiking/ClockPRO/README.md

 - .NET Framework Installed

 # Community Frames
-_Community frames will be displayed here, so far no custom frames were made yet._
+_Community frames will be displayed here.
+So far, no custom frames were made yet._

 # Contribute
 You can contribute by creating custom frame types (as displayed in [Frames](https://github.com/jetspiking/ClockPRO/tree/main/Frames)).
 Create a new issue and upload your images as "Username_YourCustomFrameName".
 Images must be designed and drawn by yourself.
 In your issue, please acknowledge that the image is yours and you "own" it.
 By sharing images, you grant Clock - PRO the permission to provide a hosted copy of this frame image in this repository and users of Clock - PRO to download this image.
 You may open an issue at any time to request to remove this image from the repository.